 In late 2020, the community was impacted by the closure of State Farm Insurance, a major employer.
-The company's iconic brick office building, set in a park-like campus on Wilmington Drive and visible from Interstate 5, was a key component of the city's image and a center for activity.
-The 52-acre property, located within the DuPont Station Village and just east of the McNeil Station commercial area, once accommodated over 1,500 people employed for State Farm.
+The company's iconic brick office building, set in a park-like campus on Wilmington Drive and visible from Interstate 5, was a key component of the City's image and a center for economic activity.
+The 52-acre property, located within the DuPont Station Village and just east of the McNeil Station commercial area, once accommodated over 1,500 people employed by State Farm1.